The Phone Message

-"The Phone Message" is the ninth episode of the NBC sitcom Seinfeld, and the fourth of the show's second season.
-The episode concerns protagonist Jerry Seinfeld (Jerry Seinfeld) dating a woman who likes a commercial for cotton Dockers he dislikes.
-Meanwhile, his friend George Costanza (Jason Alexander) leaves an obnoxious message on the answering machine of his girlfriend, and goes to great lengths to prevent her from hearing it.
+"The Phone Message" is the fourth episode of the second season of the American television sitcom Seinfeld (and the ninth episode overall).
+It first aired on NBC in the United States on February 13, 1991.
+In the episode, George's pessimism over his date makes him leave disastrous answering machine messages for her, while Jerry turns against his own date because she likes a Dockers TV commercial.

-Written by series co-creators Seinfeld and Larry David and directed by Tom Cherones, the episode was produced to replace a script by staff writer Larry Charles.
-Charles had written an episode called "The Bet," revolving around Elaine Benes (Julia Louis-Dreyfus) buying a handgun.
+Written by series creators Jerry Seinfeld and Larry David and directed by Tom Cherones, the episode was produced to replace a script by staff writer Larry Charles.
+Charles had written an episode called "The Bet", revolving around Elaine Benes buying a handgun.
 The script's gun content was deemed too provocative and, in little time, Seinfeld and David wrote "The Phone Message" to fill the production void.
-Though the episode was met with positive critical responses, its initial broadcast on February 13, 1991, was watched by an underwhelming audience of 13 million viewers, causing NBC to put the show on a two-month hiatus.
+The episode was met with positive critical responses, but its initial broadcast was watched by an underwhelming audience of 13 million viewers, causing NBC to put the show on a two-month hiatus.